Siva-2004/NLU-Assignment-2/README.md

 2. Navigate to and open `Word_Embeddings.ipynb`

+3. Cross check the paths to the data and update the path if required.

-3. Run the notebook cells sequentially using `Shift+Enter` or click the "Run All" button
+4. Run the notebook cells sequentially using `Shift+Enter` or click the "Run All" button

-4. The notebook will:
+5. The notebook will:
    - Load and preprocess the IIT Jodhpur corpus
    - Display dataset statistics
    - Train CBOW and Skip-gram Word2Vec models